 In June 2014, the war in the Gaza Strip started, public life froze, there were daily protests and military operations in the camp.
 Suffering, misery and death were omnipresent.
-It was only in this atmosphere that

 An idiosyncratic relationship with the camp society formed.
 On the one hand, many cultural and social paradigams were incomprehensible to me, on the other hand I felt very close to the community emotionally.

 After a few returns, little by little mutual confidence built up.
 At some point, I was no longer a stranger,